-Costs categories Costs [€]
+Costs categories PLAN Costs Final costs[€]

+[€]

-Storage 55.633,75
+Storage 55.633 53.336

-Heating pipes 44.687,49
+Heating pipes 44.687 53.922

-Regulation 18.961,07
+Regulation 18.961 27.917

-Electrical installation 19.251,60
+Electrical installation 19.251 8.080

-Emergency heating station and water treatment 15.466,15
+Emergency heating station and water treatment 15.466 6.349

-Construction costs for boiler room construction according to service specification 116.174,56
+Construction costs for boiler room construction according to 116.174 115.000

+service specification

-Planning and tendering 22.227,90
+Planning and tendering 22.227 11.878

-Total excluding VAT 292.402,53
+Total excluding VAT 292.402 276.484

 The tender documents were sent out especially to local companies and companies with whom cooperation had been going on for a longer period of time and who proved to be competent and reliable.
 In each case 3 offers were received.
 The following companies were selected, for the construction of the cement building (boiler room), the company Lieb as the cheapest bidder and for the installation, also as the cheapest bidder, the company Haas.
-As a result, two reliable and long-standing partners could be won and contracted for the construction.
-The construction is now in progress.
-Contrary to the original schedule (see Table 1), the entire project (construction and dissemination of the pilot) could be started earlier than planned, especially the tendering and contracting.
-Due to the Covid-19 pandemic, however, delays have occurred and by June the schedule for the remaining activities can be considered as planned.
+The tendering and the contracting could already be started earlier as initially planned.
+That was a big advantage as the Covid-19 pandemic caused some delays later on.
+However, at the end the pilot could be finalized almost as planed and the monitoring was completed by the end of October 2021.